hmcts/rpx-xui-terms-and-conditions/README.md

 # Initial Setup

-Made by taking the share a case project, which has been integrated with the HMCTS pipeline and generator-express-no-stress-typescript scaffold, to create a well structured project that works with the HMCTS pipeline ( to be tested in next few days ).
+Made by taking the share a case project, which has been integrated with the HMCTS pipeline and generator-express-no-stress-typescript scaffold, too create a well structured project that works with the HMCTS pipeline ( to be tested in next few days ).

 @ref https://github.com/hmcts/rpx-xui-share-case